Delhi Gay Travel

 You may notice the streets of New Delhi are a web of traffic circles.
 The British architect Edwin Lutyens planned the city, built while Delhi was under British rule.
 Most of New Delhi’s architecture also reflects this, with stately classical styles.

-If you’re bound for Old Delhi, keep your belongings secure and don’t carry too much cash.
+If you’re bound for Old Delhi, follow these travel safety tips, keep your belongings secure, and don’t carry too much cash.
 I say this only because with such an intense density of people, you’ll likely be in close proximity to others.
 Don’t let pickpockets steal from you.

 My Indian local friends helped out, vouching for me in Hindi.
 I ended up having to pay the cops a few hundred rupees.